 2. Stop the fluff moves.

-This includes crunches, pushups, squats, isolations, hovers, tap-backs, and lifting those silly 1- to 2-lb weights.
+This includes crunches, pushups, squats, isolations, hovers, tap-backs, and lifting those silly 1- to 3-lb weights.
 You got more of a workout carrying your gym bag into the studio.
-That 6–10 minutes spent lifting low weights doesn’t challenge your muscles enough to cause any adaptations—kind of like the pedaling too fast with too low resistance—unless you are very, very weak or unfit to start with, or are elderly (apologies to my personal training client who is 83 and skis, bikes, hikes, and does HIIT and lifts 20-lb dumbbells for chest and back).
+That 6–10 minutes spent lifting such low weights doesn’t challenge your muscles enough to cause any adaptations unless you are very weak or unfit to start with or are elderly (apologies to my personal training client who is 83 and skis, bikes, hikes, and does HIIT and lifts 20-lb dumbbells for chest and back).

-But it also reduces your ability to pedal correctly.
-While you are lifting, you must lower the effort considerably, so your power output is very low.
+These moves also reduce your ability to pedal correctly and effectively.
+While you are lifting, you must lower the effort considerably so your power output is very low.
 Again, that means those calories you came to burn are barely even simmering.
 And no, the ineffective weight workout is not making up for those lost calories.
 I won’t, yet again, go into all the reasons why lifting tiny weights or doing crunches or holding in the abs are all ineffective ways to try to ride a bike, based on exercise science.
 I’ve done that here, and here.

 All the other silly techniques are similar; they are nothing but fluff.
-They reduce power output and calorie consumption, while also drastically increasing your chances of injury.
+They reduce power output and calorie consumption while also increasing your chances of injury.
+Even if the risk of injury is low for some of these moves, indoor cycling IS one of the safest exercise modalities you can do…why would you want to increase the risk?

 EDIT: I’ve received such great feedback about this post (150 shares on the ICA FB page, over 22,000 reached) and great comments.
 This is a great way to spread the word of “keeping it real” with the goal to positively impact this industry.